 Hugh Jackman revealed the various reasons why he decided to put away the claws, is because he’s been battling skin cancer, and Jerry Seinfeld, a personal friend of his, stated to him that “The audience is going to dip over people to say, “Oh Please Go!”
 I understand what Seinfeld meant, it’s like a lightbulb that always shines a lot of energy, but eventually, it’ll just wear off and no longer work.

-James Mangold also returns to direct Logan.
-Patrick Stewart reprises his role as Professor X, which is also is last film playing the character.
+James Mangold also returned to direct Logan.
+Patrick Stewart reprises his role as Professor X, which is also his last film playing the character.

 If you wanna watch this movie, it is a requirement to watch all the X-Men films to remember the good ol days before the last hurrah.
 This is also a SPOILER FREE review so feel free to read all about it!